Facebook Pixel

 by Sharon Jackson on March 2, 2021 under ,

-Georgia does not follow community property laws.
-This means that marital property does not get automatically divided 50/50 between spouses seeking a divorce.
+Georgia is not a community property state.
+This means that during divorce, the spouses do not automatically split the marital assets 50/50.
 Instead, Georgia courts follow an equitable distribution approach for property division following a separation.

 Equitable means fair, and fair doesn’t always mean equal.
 In some cases, an equitable distribution of property will result in an equal split.
 However, certain factors may lead the court to award a bigger share of the estate to one spouse.